ComComServicesLtd/flexscada-docker/README.md

 ## Reinstalling / Updating

-Delete all of the included plugins (flexscada-grafana-app, pie chart etc) then just run the script below again to update all of the docker containers.
+Just run the script below again to update all of the docker containers.
 Your data and configurations should not be lost since they are stored in seperate volumes outside the docker containers.